proAbenezer/full-stack-open/part0/exercise_0.4/new_note_sequence_diagram.md

     deactivate Server

     Browser-->Browser: Reload the page
-    Browser-->Browser: Show the data to the user
+    Browser-->User: Show the data to the user

 ```